Documentation Index

 Component Relationships

-Relationship Characteristics:- Agent β Security: Validates actions before execution
+- Agent → Security: Validates actions before execution

 - Optional Component: Security analyzer can be disabled for trusted environments